spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

 call()
 ``````

-If one has all the configuration in a configuration file or can pass the
+If one has all the parameter in a parameter file or can pass the
 arguments directly to the step, one can use the `call()` method, which creates a new
 instance of the class every time you call it.
 So::